nbogis/Testing-dashboard/README.md

 # README

+# Testing Dashboard App
-Testing dashboard app is written in Ruby 2.2.5 and rails 5.
-It shows the results and execution time for testing elements of many products.
-The testing heirarchy is represented as:
+Testing dashboard is an app written in Ruby 2.2.5 and rails 5 to show results of product testing.
+Thsi dahsboard app shows the results and execution time for all the products compenents.

+### Compenents hierarchy

 1- Product
-  A. Protocols
+&nbsp;A. Protocols
-    i.
+&nbsp;&nbsp;i.
 Testsuites
-      a.
+&nbsp;&nbsp;&nbsp;a.
 Testcases

 Each of these element has it's own page that shows charts for testing result and the time it takes to finish executing the element.

 The app uses PostgreSQL for data storage, rspec, facroty girl and capybara for testing the app, morris for the charts, and bootstrap for the front-end.

 The app includes different compenents: